 This arrangement may not work for all families, especially when parents are unable to remain friendly with one another.
 If possible, it may be in the best interests of the children to have a shared holiday.
 The children will have both of their parents there to enjoy the special moment and there would be no issues.

-Our team at Givens Givens Sparks is dedicated to helping parents find the most effective and beneficial custody agreement.
+Our team at Robert Sparks Attorneys is dedicated to helping parents find the most effective and beneficial custody agreement.
 The holidays are a time to be spent with the ones your love and making the best situation for the children should be the top priority.
 Call us today if you need help with a shared custody agreement.